Bhutan Travel Information

 Bhutan is known across the world for its excellent production of beverages and drinks.
 Alcohol is widely available at reasonable prices.
-In rural areas you can get home brew Ara, which is similar to Japanese Saki.
+In rural areas you can get home brewed Ara, which is similar to Japanese Saki.
 Other imported beverages are also served at the hotels.
 Bottled mineral water is available throughout the country.

 Power and Electricity